Get the Recipe

 Because water is a by-product of caramelization, and relatively low "roasting" temperatures prevent it from being driven off as steam, deeply caramelized sugar is super clumpy.
 Stirring from time to time helps release entrapped moisture, but not enough to stop it from cooling into hard, lava rock–like pieces.

 Fortunately, these chunks are highly porous and easily demolished in a food processor, where they can be ground until powdery and fine.
 This free-flowing granulated caramel behaves like white sugar in terms of shelf life, and it never needs to be ground again so long as it's kept in an airtight container.

 However alluring the darkest shades of caramel are, I'm most excited by the lightest hues.
 A single hour of toasting won't develop any discernible caramel flavor, but it tames the intensity of marshmallows, angel food cake, and fudge—recipes that rely on sugar for structure, but have a reputation for tooth-aching sweetness.

-Lightly toasted sugar brings these desserts into balance without sacrificing structure or distracting from their classic flavor.
-It even cuts down on the need for salt—a real boon for those on sodium-restricted diets.
+Lightly toasted sugar brings these desserts into balance without sacrificing structure or distracting from their classic flavor (for small batches, see our guide to quick toasting sugar).
+In most recipes, toasted sugar even cuts down on the need for salt—a real boon for those on sodium-restricted diets.
 Not only does toasted sugar taste less sweet, it has less sucrose, fewer calories, and a lower glycemic index than plain sugar.
 How much lower would depend on the extent of thermal decomposition, but it's a promising notion.